 The First Full-Scale Test

-In the figure below, the blue line shows the air temperature and the orange diamonds show manual measurements of the dough’s internal temperature during the seemingly endless warm-up period (it takes a long time for a piece of dough to go from 40 to 62 F).
+In the figure below, the blue line shows the air temperature and the orange diamonds show manual measurements of the dough’s internal temperature during the seemingly endless warm-up period (it takes a long time for a piece of dough to go from 40 to 62 °F).
 The changes in set point are indicated by the five stair steps in the chart.
 I was quite pleased with the performance, as it reliably tracked the set point, even though my control algorithm was ultra-simple (perhaps someday – just for fun – I’ll dig out my control systems textbooks and implement a PID control strategy for optimal set point tracking.
-Update: Narrator: “As of March 27, 2021, he never did.”).
+Update: Narrator: “He never did.”).

 The next figure shows the heater response during a portion of the run, with the blue line again indicating the air temperature and the orange line indicating the heater (light bulb) status when the set point was 83 °F. The temperature sawtooths between the lower and upper bounds (defined by the hysteresis points), rising when the heater is on, and falling when the heater is off.